Uber in talks to buy Dubai riding-hailing rival Careem: Bloomberg

 (Reuters) - Ride-hailing company Uber Technologies Inc is in talks to buy Dubai-based rival Careem Networks FZ for about $2 billion to $2.5 billion, Bloomberg reported on Monday, citing people familiar with the matter.

-No final decisions have been made, and the companies may decide against the transaction, Bloomberg reported.
+No final decisions have been made, and the companies may decide against the transaction, according to Bloomberg.

 Uber and Careem held preliminary talks in July to combine their Middle Eastern ride-hailing services, hoping to resolve a costly rivalry in the region, Bloomberg had previously reported.